-Handmade crafts made by the vendor are eligible for the market.
+- Handmade crafts made by the vendor are eligible for the market.
+Arts and Crafts vendors must craft with their own hands the products they offer for sale.
+Used, flea-market goods, manufactured items, or commercial brand merchandise are not permitted at the market.
 We encourage crafts made from locally grown or gathered materials or having a connection to gardening or food.
 There must be some element of hand-crafting, up sourcing, or addition of a creative element to your product.
 All crafts must meet the approval of the Market Manager and/or Board.
 The market’s goal is to not exceed 75% craft vendors, but this may be necessary to guarantee a full market.

 Vendor and Pricing Guidelines

 - Vendors must apply annually and have all licenses and permits required by federal, state and local regulations, including insurance.

 - All vendors must have their products approved by the Market Manager based on their vendor application and potential further discussion before they are allowed to sell.

 - Vendors must consult the Market Manager about available space.
 The Market Manager has the final authority over assigning booth space.
 Priority is given to returning season vendors.
 Drop-in vendors are assigned spaces on a first come, first served basis at the discretion of the Market Manager.
 Each vendor is responsible for notifying the Market Manager of any anticipated absences two days in advance of market day.

 - Pricing of products must reflect retail prices.
 Underselling products at wholesale prices is not allowed.
 The market is a value-added center for local agriculture and a place for local growers to sell products for full value.
 Selling at wholesale prices defeats this purpose and compromises the value of the farmers market.